ChrisCuss/Statistical-Modelling-Project/README.md

    - Analyze which API provides better information for the selected area.

 6. **Data Merging and Visualization**
-   - Combine CityBikes data with Yelp and Foursquare data in Jupyter Notebook.
+   - Combine CityBikes data with Yelp or Foursquare data in Jupyter Notebook.
    - Utilize `matplotlib` and `seaborn` for data visualization to explore the combined dataset.

 7. **Database Creation with SQLite**